-A very remarkable col is the Col de Fourques in the Cevennes.
-You get there by descending the Mt.
-Aigoual.
-The Col is then the lowest point, after this the road goes up again to the Col de Perjuret.
+A very remarkable col is the Col de Loushpach in the Vosges.
+You get there by descending the Col du Calvaire.
+The Col is then the lowest point, after this the road goes up again to the Col de Bonhomme.
 How comes that the lowest part of the road is called a Col?
 Simply: the col is located at a crossing, and the Col definition refers to the side roads, which both descend from the col.

 107 classified cols

 The route passes 107 classified cols.
 A col is classified if it is really the highest point of a road, or it is a high point where you leave the road to climb to an even higher col. Examples are the Col du Lautaret (where you take the branch to the Col du Galibier), or the Col du Caougnous where you take left to the Col de Peguere).